Landscaping Guru

 How this fits into the bigger project

-Use this guide alongside the Front Yard Landscaping Guide for Homeowners so the detail supports the broader layout, budget, and maintenance plan.
+Use this guide alongside the Low-Maintenance Landscaping Guide for Homeowners so the detail supports the broader layout, budget, and maintenance plan.

 What homeowners should remember

-The best front yard bed drip irrigation choice is the one that supports put water where shrubs and perennials need it without soaking walks or foundations while staying realistic about cost, care, and the conditions already present in the yard.
+The best side yard groundcover choice is the one that supports cover awkward side-yard soil without creating a maintenance trap while staying realistic about cost, care, and the conditions already present in the yard.